stateless-minds/cyber-stasis/README.md

 ## Roadmap
 1. Make it responsive - Not started
 2. Make it mobile friendly - Not started.
 It will require a very different approach with a different client: https://berty.tech/docs/gomobile-ipfs/
+3. Add a direct democracy voting system to the simulator so that we can combine economics and politics in all-in-one solution.
+For reference why it's needed see: https://www.reddit.com/r/CyberStasis/comments/uvixbz/possible_future_scenarios_and_implications_of_a/

 ## Acknowledgments